 Carly is not traditionally a fan of camping, but our site in Big Sur was perfect due to it's location on a creek and availability of power outlets - it was the perfect blend of disconnecting from the stresses of city life and amenities.

-Carly and I are both from California, so we might be partial to California sunsets.
+Carly and I are both from California, so we might be partial to Californian sunsets.
 However, they do offer incredibly magical moments.
 We think there's no better way to end a day, particularly while traveling, than with an extraordinary sunset, and Big Sur offer's its' lucky visitors plenty of opportunities for beautiful sunsets.